Waterfront West LRT

 The Waterfront West LRT (WWLRT) is a proposed streetcar line in Toronto, Ontario, Canada.
-The WWLRT is currently part of a City project called the Waterfront Transit Reset which also includes the East Bayfront LRT.
+The WWLRT is currently part of a municipal project called the Waterfront Transit Reset which also includes the Waterfront East LRT.
 The WWLRT was initially proposed as part of the Transit City plan to expand transit services offered by the Toronto Transit Commission that was announced March 16, 2007.
 The new line was to use existing parts of the Toronto streetcar system, extending from Union station to Long Branch Loop via Exhibition Place.

 The originally proposed WWLRT was abandoned when Mayor of Toronto Rob Ford cancelled the entire Transit City project on December 1, 2010.
 However, an October 2015 city report recommended that the project be reconsidered in the context of other Waterfront transit projects, a mandate which resulted in the Waterfront Transit Reset study.
 In November 2017, the study produced a series of recommendations which, if they were all implemented, would result in a Waterfront West line quite similar to the Transit City proposal.

 In April 2019, the City of Toronto decided to proceed to procurement and construction on the recommendation designated the "Exhibition Place–Dufferin Gate Loop streetcar connection", describing it as "a priority segment of the Waterfront Transit Network Plan".